Jatin-007/Java_Algorithms/README.md

 All the algorithm problems have their specific folder.

-Would love to see you contribute !
 IF you have any other way of solving a specific problem, please do contribute.

 Thanks for having a look :D